essexstudent1/turing_droid/README.md

 The chatbot uses a custom annotated dataset to train a deep learning model to do binary classification on text inputs, predicting whether the texts are anti-LGBT cyberbullying or not.
 The dataset used is described in more detail at https://www.kaggle.com/datasets/kw5454331/anti-lgbt-cyberbullying-texts.

-The model leverages GloVe word vectors, and is based on a bidirectional long short term memory (BiLSTM) recurrent neural network.
+The model leverages GloVe word vectors, and is based on a bidirectional long short term memory (BLSTM) recurrent neural network.

 2) Detection